4d/docs/website/translated_docs/es/settings/security.md

 > You can "force" the display of the User Identification dialog box when the "Default User" mode is active, for instance in order to connect as Administrator or Designer.
 To do so, press the **Shift** key while opening the database or connecting to it.

 -   **Display User List in Password Dialog Box**: If this option is checked, users must choose their name from the list of users and enter their password in the User Identification dialog box.
-If it is not checked, users must enter both their name and password.
+Si no está marcada, los usuarios deben introducir tanto su nombre como su contraseña.
 For more information about the two versions of the password dialog box, see the section "Access system overview" in [Access system overview](https://doc.4d.com/4Dv19/4D/19/Access-system-overview.300-5416896.en.html).

     -   **User List in Alphabetical Order** (only available if the previous option is checked): When this option is checked, the list of users in the password entry dialog box is sorted by alphabetical order.